selmayilmaz13/DataCleanPro/README.md

 The package is organized into the following modules:

 ### **Data Handling**
-- `DataLoader`: Load data from `.csv`, `.xlsx`, and `.json` file formats.
+- `DataLoader`: The first step in any data analysis or machine learning pipeline is loading the data.
+The DataLoader class in DataCleanPro allows users to load data from a variety of common file formats, such as CSV, JSON, and Excel.

 ### **Preprocessing**
-- `Preprocessor`: Handle missing values, encode categorical variables, detect outliers, and remove duplicates.
+- `Preprocessor`: Once the data is loaded, it usually needs to be cleaned and preprocessed before analysis.
+The Preprocessor class in DataCleanPro handles several common preprocessing tasks, such as handling missing values, encoding categorical variables, detecting outliers and removing duplicates.

 ### **Transformation**
-- `Transformation`: Normalize and standardize numeric data.
+- `Transformation`: After preprocessing, we may need to transform the data for machine learning models.
+This could involve standardizing or normalizing the data.
+The Transformation class provides methods for both operations.

 ### **Visualization**
-- `Visualization`: Creates insightful plots.
+- `Visualization`: To better understand the data and inspect the impact of preprocessing and transformations, DataCleanPro also offers basic data visualization tools using the Visualization class which creates insightful plots.

 ---